nijel/odorik/docs/command.rst

     The result can be also limited to given phone number.
 Needs to be specified as ``00420789123456``.

+    If ``--all`` is specified, summary for all mobile lines on current account is printed.

 .. option:: send-sms [--sender SENDER] recipient message